nawagner/Congressional-Hackathon-2025/README.md

 * Investigating effective methods of diarization (distinguishing between speakers) and speaker identification (putting names to each voice);
 * Generate succinct, useful and accurate summaries for the events;
 * Create an interface or way of presenting the transcripts and summaries to their intended audience (Congressional staff, the public, etc.)

+A JSON-formatted list of all Committee YouTube Channels can be found in this repo here: [Committee-YouTube-Channels.json](Committee-YouTube-Channels.json)

 ##### What some other countries are doing:
 * [Digitalization of the Hansard, beyond automatic transcriptions](https://events.bussola-tech.co/modernisation-of-hansard)